Monaxuu/class_of_python/README.md

 # class_of_python
-to record what i learned in class of 面向对象编程
+to record what i learned in class of python